gathered in Morocco from locals, travellers and emigrated Moroccans

 -La la la… it’s too expensive.

 This is the step where I tell my friend that I don’t need to ride a carriage around the city.
-He won’t have it:
+But he won’t have it:

 -The whole thing my friend, Gueliz, the Medina, the Koutoubia, everything!